Our Curriculum

 These prime areas are the most essential for your child's healthy development and future learning.
 As children grow, the prime areas will help them to develop skills in these 4 specific areas:

-For children from Year 1 to Year 6, we deliver the National Curriculum in the core subjects of English, Maths and Science, and the foundation subjects of History, Geography, Art, Music, Physical Education, Design Technology and Personal Social Health and Economic Education (PSHE, including Relationship Eucation) and Computing.
+For the majority of children from Year 1 to Year 6, we deliver the National Curriculum (NC) in the core subjects of English, Maths and Science, and the foundation subjects of History, Geography, Art and Design, Music, Physical Education, Design Technology and Personal Social Health and Economic Education (PSHE, including Relationship Education) and Computing.
 French is taught to pupils from year 3 to year 6.
-Religious Education is taught in accordance with Tameside’s Agreed Syllabus approved by the Education Committee.
+Religious Education is taught in accordance with the Diocese of Manchester's Agreed Syllabus (from reception to year 6).

-We follow the advice issued from Department for Education (DfE), Forward as One CE Academy Trust, the Diocese of Mnachester and Tameside Council when delivering the curriculum.
+We follow advice issued by the Department for Education (DfE), Forward as One CE Academy Trust, the Diocese of Manchester and Tameside Council when delivering the curriculum.
 Link to: National Curriculum.

 We aim to provide the children with a wide range of experiences that promotes their self-motivation, curiosity and enjoyment of the world.
 We do this through carefully planned cross curricular topics which cover the strands of the national curriculum, coupled with activities that strengthen the children’s skills in literacy and maths.
 We develop in our pupils a sense of identity and capacity to relate to others (both past and present) through systematic enquiry and questioning.
 We encourage creativity and curiosity through knowledge and understanding of the world.